microsoft/MixedReality-GraphicsTools-Unreal/README.md

 # What is Graphics Tools?

+> [!IMPORTANT]
+> Microsoft & Unreal have discontinued support for the Unreal Engine for HoloLens 2.
+Customers can continue using Unreal Engine to develop applications for HoloLens 2, but support has been discontinued (no bug fixes, content updates or technical support).
+Existing applications will continue to run on the last version of Unreal 5.1.
+Applications for HoloLens 2 can alternatively be [developed with Unity](https://learn.microsoft.com/windows/mixed-reality/develop/unity/unity-development-overview).

 Graphics Tools for Unreal Engine is a UE game plugin with code, blueprints and example assets created to help improve the visual fidelity of Mixed Reality applications while staying within performance budgets.

 | NOTE: Only HoloLens 2, Windows, and Android development is tested at the moment.
 If you encounter issues with other platforms please [file an issue](https://github.com/microsoft/MixedReality-GraphicsTools-Unreal/issues/new). |